-What is Heavy Metal Toxicity
+What Is Heavy Metal Toxicity?

-Heavy metal toxicity is caused when the build-up of heavy metals such as aluminum, arsenic, cadmium, lead, and mercury disrupt the normal biochemical process in the body.
+Heavy metal toxicity is caused when the build-up of heavy metals such as aluminum, arsenic, cadmium, lead, and mercury disrupts the normal biochemical process in the body.
 The heavy metals may come from exposure to multiple sources including cookware, fish, soda cans, freeway dust, cosmetics, vaccines and many, many more.

-What are the Symptoms of Heavy Metal Toxicity
+What Are The Symptoms of Heavy Metal Toxicity

 - Cold hands and feet